Environmental Certifications: Guide to Global Standards

 An internal sustainability audit is recommended before choosing, ensuring the selected accreditation supports both environmental and business objectives.

-Strategies for Integrating Accreditations into Your Environmental Strategy
+Strategies for Integrating Certifications into Your Environmental Strategy

 Once obtained, an accreditation should not be treated as a static achievement.
 Instead, it must be integrated into business strategy: